boringops-hq/boringops-articles/articles/boringops_a_rebuttal.md

 BoringOps asks you to optimize for the business.
 Your career optimization function is different.
 Until companies learn to reward stability as much as they reward transformation, this tension won't resolve.

-**What this means**: If you choose boring, choose it with eyes open.
-You might do the right thing for the company and the wrong thing for your next job title.
-That's not noble.
-It's just math.
+**What this means**: Choosing boring is choosing the business's long-term health over your career's visible output.
+This tension is a political problem, not a technical one.
+You must recognize the cost and be prepared to fight a strategic defense against the incentive system.

 ## Truth #2: "Nobody Got Fired for Buying IBM" Is Still True